How would you describe yourself in 10 words or less?

 Who is your target audience?

-What are some of the biggest challenges that you’ve experienced so far with your brand?
+What’s the biggest challenge and biggest success that you’ve experienced so far with your brand?